mouseless/governance/communication.md

 ## Public Category

-Anything under this category is read-only for a Follower, read/write for a Contributor and above.
+Anything under this category is read/write for a Contributor and above, but read-only for the rest.

 It is allowed to open various text and voice channels under this category.